I hate to admit I was surprised when I got her email.

 It’s a quick read, a smaller book with just 100 pages, which shines a bright light on real-life experiences of church guests (the good and the bad) and the blind-bias of church members and leaders.

 As Mr. Rainer succinctly states, “Many church leaders and members think their churches are healthier than they really are.
-Many leaders and members think their churches have been ministries than they really do.
+Many leaders and members think their churches have better ministries than they really do.
 And many leaders think their churches are friendlier than they really are.”

 Here’s a short sampling of some of the things we’ve personally encountered: